 - Focus on One Trade: avoid distracting yourself with multiple trades.
 Instead, focus on one trade at a time.
 Few profitable trades are always better.

 - Measure your Performance: always keep a track of your trading history.
 This allows you to measure your trading performance every while so you can evaluate your progress.

 Technical Analysis for Short-Term Forex Trading

 When trading forex for the short term, it is better to mix technical analysis with fundamental analysis.
 Use technical analysis to identify entry and exit levels, evaluate price movements and detect price patterns.
 Meanwhile, fundamental analysis will help you consider economic factors that may affect your trade like data releases or interest rate decisions.

 Trend Trading: It is a simple strategy as you buy when prices are rising and sell when prices fall.
 It involves checking longer-term charts to identify the trend.
 Once the overall trend is identified, trends in shorter time frames shall be moving in the same direction.
 Learn more on forex trend analysis.

-Support and Resistance: Trading breakouts is very common.
+Support and Resistance: Trading breakouts are very common.
 Support and resistance mark the levels or zones where you can enter or exit a trade.
-The price either reverses from these levels or breach and continue the current trend.
+The price either reverses from these levels or breaches and continues the current trend.
 If a pair’s price breaks support or resistance, the price often continues to the next level of support or resistance level or area.
-Support and resistance levels are not always exactly as they can be an area or price range.
-They help identify possible areas where price may change directions.
+Support and resistance levels are not always exactly as they can be in an area or price range.
+They help identify possible areas where prices may change directions.